Is It Possible to Use A Regular Table Lamp to Grow Plants?

 As we know it is possible to grow plants under artificial light provided by a table lamp, but as you might expect this is going to be more challenging than if they were left to develop outdoors in their natural habitat.

-Straight to the point, you’ll struggle to help your plants thrive in the absence of natural light unless you are able to provide light from a full spectrum grow lamp (our picks of those that can double up as a table lamp are reviewed here).
+Straight to the point, you’ll struggle to help your plants thrive in the absence of natural light unless you are able to provide light from a full spectrum grow lamp.

 There are however one or two things you can do to provide the best possible artificial light using the table lamp you already own, and that starts with replacing the bulb.